 The 4th Trimester

-- Even 3 or 4 months post birth I would still say you are still ‘So early post natal‘
+- Even 4 months post birth I would still say you are still ‘So early post natal‘

 - Use those 1st 3 or 4 weeks just getting used to your baby’s different cries, sleeping & eating habits, REST and RELAX with your baby – LEAVE all the cleaning and tidying, it is important to recover properly.